How Can I Grill Chicken Without Drying It Out?

 Preheating the grill is an essential step to achieve the perfect grilled chicken.
 It ensures that the chicken cooks evenly and reduces the risk of sticking to the grates.
 Preheat the grill to a medium heat before you start grilling.
 This will provide a consistent cooking environment and prevent the chicken from drying out.

-Also read about: Can You Grill Pizza?
+Also read about: Can You Grill Cheese?

 Use indirect grilling